 These appliances can be a source of leakage if they have a broken part or other damage.
 We recommend having them professionally fixed or replaced at the first sign of inconsistency.

 You may have wondered why the building department is so strict and why Co-op boards and Condo boards require the proper paperwork to do any plumbing work.
 It’s important that work is done well, and to code, so one neighbor does not cause damage to another.
 But sometimes you buy an older apartment where the existing infrastructure needs to be replaced and you don’t find out until there is a leak.

 How do you know if you have proper insurance coverage?

-We advise all our clients to buy proper insurance when they purchase a property, and usually ask that they check it before doing a design project.
-This means having coverage that will be enough to rebuild your property and recuperate the content in case of large damage that might cause total loss.
-Therefore, it is very important to have an insurance broker who will properly advice you in case an emergency like this happens.
+We advise all our clients to buy proper insurance when they purchase a property and usually ask that they check it before doing a design project.
+This means having coverage that will be enough to rebuild your property and recuperate the content in case of large damage that might cause a total loss.
+Therefore, it is very important to have an insurance broker who will properly advise you in case an emergency like this happens.

 What are the required steps to take if your property floods?

 The first step is to contact your building in case the water source can be stopped.

 Then you should contact a mold remediation specialist because they will bring the necessary equipment to remove the moisture to avoid getting mold.
 They will install machines to remove excess moisture and get the required air measurements to determine the extent of the damage.